What type of rental properties do you manage?

 How do you handle maintenance requests?

-Tenants may fax or mail their requests to us, but most fill out an online form on our website.
+Tenants must email or complete a work order request through the tenant portal our website.
 After we receive a repair request, the property manager may contact the tenant and ask them questions, which will help us, determine the exact nature of the problem before sending a service technician.
 We also make sure it is not something the tenant can fix themselves (ex: reset button on the disposal, tripped breaker) before your money is spent on a service call.
 After determining that it is a legitimate problem, we will send the appropriate service vendor to make the repair.

 We tell our tenants that we are able to handle most repair requests within 1 to 3 working days, and in fact are usually able to do so.
 Comfort items such as Air conditioning, no hot water or heat, receive highest priority and are usually attended to the same or next business day.